 The delegate and alternate take office on July 1 and serve for a period of one year.
-For Regions with spring CRCs, the delegate and alternate take office at the CRC and serve until the next spring CRC.
 In the event of disability, death or resignation, a replacement may be made by the chapter's BOG, or as provided in the chapter bylaws.